SilkRose/Pony/src/stories/darling-and-date/darling-and-date-meta.md

 ### Ideas
 - Have sub-plot of Rainbow and Fluttershy liking each other, they ask each other out in an epilogue.
 - Each friend helps with one thing:
-	- Rainbow Dash - Provides entertainment, an aerial show, with clouds shaped to spell ‘Rarity <3 Pinkie’.
+	- Rainbow Dash - Provides entertainment, an aerial show, with clouds shaped to spell ‘Rarity <3 Pinkie’, and clears the skies for their date.
 	- Fluttershy - Helps make Rarity a dress for Pinkie to give her.
-	- Applejack - Provides the place and sets up the picnic with food for the end of the date.
+	- Applejack - Provides the place and sets up the picnic with food for the end of the date, and provides dinner for the two.
-	- Twilight Sparkle - Provides royal carriage for transportation on the date.
+	- Twilight Sparkle - Provides royal carriage for transportation on the date, and helps time the date for sunset.
 - Rarity and Pinkie also pick something for the date:
-	- Rarity - Rarity just wants to spend time with Pinkie.
+	- Rarity - Rarity just wants to spend time with Pinkie, so Pinkie asks Rarity is she wants to have a sleepover at the end of the date.
-	- Pinkie - Pinkie wants the same so she comes with the idea of ending the date with a sleepover?
-And maybe Pinkie sings Rarity a song.
+	- Pinkie - Pinkie sings Rarity a song.
-* At the end of the party, Twilight walks with Rarity home, they talk on the way.
-Rarity is excited about the date, something she says gives Twilight the idea to barrow the royal carriage.

 ### Chapters
 [Chapter 1: Announce & Ask](01-announce-and-ask.md):